 To support victims and their communities, there are several GoFundMe campaigns you can contribute to.
-The Pulse Tragedy Community Fund, started by several local LGBT organizations and centers, goes toward a hotline and on-site grief counseling at The GLBT Community Center of Central Florida in Orlando.
-If you're a mental health professional, the center is seeking therapists to offer counseling Sunday night through Wednesday and is taking volunteers through a document shared on Facebook.
+The Pulse Tragedy Community Fund, started by several local LGBT organisations and centres, goes toward a hotline and on-site grief counselling at The GLBT Community Centre of Central Florida in Orlando.
+If you're a mental health professional, the centre is seeking therapists to offer counselling Sunday night through Wednesday and is taking volunteers through a document shared on Facebook.

-Another campaign created by the LGBT rights organization Equality Florida aims "to support the victims of the horrific shooting at Orlando's Pulse Nightclub."
+Another campaign created by the LGBT rights organisation Equality Florida aims "to support the victims of the horrific shooting at Orlando's Pulse Nightclub."

-To make a donation, get a ride to a blood bank, or discuss the shooting with a counselor, you can call the center's hotline at 1-407-228-1446.
+To make a donation, get a ride to a blood bank, or discuss the shooting with a counsellor, you can call the centre's hotline at 1-407-228-1446.

 The FBI is currently investigating the shooting.
 If you have any information, you can call 1-800-CALL-FBI.

 To determine whether you know anybody affected by the shooting, use Facebook's Safety Check feature to search for them.
 If you know someone who may have been a victim, you can call the police hotline at 407-246-4357 or go to the Hampton Inn at 43 West Columbia Street for updates.